-The most challenging task about it all was having to work hard to be part of a clique again.
+The most challenging task was working hard to be part of a clique again.

-I thought my life here would be worse, and I would stay unhappy.
+I thought my life here would be worse and I would stay unhappy.
 This thought came from me hanging out with the wrong group of people.
-Every time they made jokes or talked about things I couldn’t relate to; I laughed anyway, even though it was never funny to me.
+Whenever they made jokes or talked about things I couldn’t relate to, I laughed anyway, even though it was never funny.

 I felt fake and uninterested in everything that was happening.
 However, I kept trying to convince myself that I’d have to deal with it and try harder to relate.
 However, this didn’t work.
-So eventually, there was one person whom I bonded with, whom I could laugh with and forget the stress and worries.
+So eventually, there was one person I bonded with and could laugh with and forget the stress and worries.

 At this stage, I knew that the previous group would never be a part of my friend circle.
 So I kept building up relationships gradually with new people.

-It feels as though I’m at the point where I fast forwarded in time and ended up here.
+It feels like I’m at the point where I fast-forwarded in time and ended up here.
 It’s not perfect and never will be, but at least I feel more welcome and confident.

 Published on 2018/11/28